cieplinski-tobiasz/smina-docking-benchmark/README.md

 **To learn how to evaluate your model, [see Getting Started notebook](notebooks/getting-started.ipynb).**

+Note: We should release in January v2 of the benchmark that adds better baselines and accounts for diversity.

 ## Results

 Listed below are benchmark results from the paper for docking score optimization (the lower, the better).
 Each cell reports the mean score for all compounds, and for the top 1% of compounds in the parenthesis.
 ZiNC row contains 250 random molecules from fine-tuning dataset.